-By April of your first year, you will be required to fill out an extracurricular activities report online in Ivey's Student Portal.
-This report will focus on your involvement in extracurricular activities since you submitted your AEO application in grade 12 as well as those during year 1 at university.
+By April of your first year, you will be required to fill out an extracurricular activities report online in lvey's Student Portal.
+This report will focus on your involvement in extracurricular activities since you graduated from grade 12 as well as those during year 1 at university.
 You will also be expected to provide verification by way of a contact name and email address for each activity.
-This report will allow us to give you feedback on your level of contribution so that you may make any necessary adjustments during your second year.
-We will communicate instructions on how to complete this report via email, so it is critical that you keep your email address updated through your Ivey Student Portal.
+This report will allow us to give you feedback on your level of involvement so that you may make any necessary adjustments during your second year.
+We will communicate instructions on how to complete this report via email, so it is critical that you keep your email address updated through your lvey Student Portal.